DeltaLima/xash3d-installscript/README.md

 Have a look on my servers at https://HL.LA10CY.NET :) Happy fragging!

-This script is based on the work of https://github.com/FWGS/xashds-docker/ and https://github.com/FGWS/xash3d-fgws
+This script is based on the work of https://github.com/FWGS/xashds-docker/ and https://github.com/FGWS/xash3d-fgws and https://gitlab.com/tyabus/xash3d